Kirkoswald is

 Crossraguel Abbey, two miles

 north.
-The Old Church graveyard contains
+The Old Church Graveyard contains

 the resting places of Burns Relations,